uproad/eavesdrop_call/README.md

 ## Code of Conduct

-Everyone interacting in the EveDropCall project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/eve_drop_call/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the EavedropCall project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/eavesdrop_call/blob/master/CODE_OF_CONDUCT.md).